Close

 Short-Term Schengen Visas (Type C)

-Tourist visas allow stays up to 90 days within a 180-day period for leisure travel, sightseeing, and visiting friends or family.
-Business visas serve professionals attending meetings, conferences, or conducting commercial activities.
+Tourist visas allow stays up to 90 days within a 180-day period for leisure travel, sightseeing, visiting friends or family, and short business trips.
+Business visas serve professionals attending meetings, conferences, seminars, or conducting commercial activities.

 • Single-entry: Valid for one entry only